MaisonetteWorld/slate/source/index.html.md

 # Recently Viewed Products

-Get all recently viewed products using a user_id or session_id
+Store a recently viewed variant by user_id or session_id

 ## Get all recently viewed products